storj/storj/docs/design/storage-node-downtime-tracking.md

 ### Detecting offline nodes

-Per [Kademlia removal design document](https://github.com/storj/storj/blob/master/docs/design/kademlia-removal.md#network-refreshing), any storage node has to ping the satellite every hour.
+Per [Kademlia removal blueprint](https://github.com/storj/storj/blob/master/docs/design/kademlia-removal.md#network-refreshing), any storage node has to ping the satellite every hour.
 For storage nodes that have not pinged, we need to contact them directly.

 For finding the storage nodes gone offline, we run a chore, with the following query: